anonymous1-cloud/GUICAN/README.md

 Mann-Whitney U tests confirm statistically significant improvements across all metrics.

 ## Conclusion
-This work introduces GUIAlignFusion, a progressive fine-tuning strategy for GUI retrieval.
-The method begins by freezing the CLIP backbone to train only an attention-gated fusion module for rapid feature adaptation.
-It then progressively unfreezes vision encoder layers following an architecture-aware sequence, balancing stability with pretrained knowledge utilization.
-A dedicated Combiner network subsequently refines and fuses multimodal features, effectively bridging the domain gap between general pretraining and GUI-specific tasks while improving joint embedding additivity.

-Evaluations on our self-constructed dataset demonstrate superior performance over strong baselines, with visualizations validating the efficacy of the tuning and fusion mechanisms.
+This paper presents GUICAN, a progressive, task-oriented fine-tuning strategy for GUI retrieval designed to fully leverage CLIP’s pretrained knowledge.
+The process consists of two core stages.
+First, in the Feature Alignment Enhancement Stage, solely a newly introduced attention-gated fusion module is trained for the first 30% of iterations, with the remainder of CLIPfrozen, ensuring stable and rapid adaptation.
+Then, in the Feature Fusion Generation Stage, vision encoderlayers are progressively unfrozen in an architecture-adaptive order, which mitigates training instability and gradually activates the model’s stored knowledge.
+Ultimately, a specialized Combiner network refines and fuses the multimodal features to narrow the domain gap and improve the expressiveness of the joint embedding space.
+Evaluated on our self-built GL3D dataset, GUICAN shows substantial gains over strong baselines.
+Qualitative analyses further reveal how our fine-tuning and fusion approach enhances retrieval.